-Always wear a helmet when riding a bicycle.
-Doing so dramatically reduces the risk of head injury in the event of a crash while bicycling.
-Be sure to wear a helmet every time you ride.
+Wearing a helmet when riding a bicycle reduces the risk of head injury in the event of a crash.
 Here are two ways to acquire your own:

 Buy Online:Click here to order a quality helmet through Hubway's homepage now.
 Or, when you sign up for a Hubway Annual or Monthly Membership, you'll have the option of adding a helmet to your purchase while registering.
 We'll mail it right to your front door!

-Purchase from a Subsidized Helmet vendor:The City of Boston and the Boston Public Health Commission are working hard to ensure helmets are accessible and inexpensive so you can wear a helmet every time you ride.
-Visit the helmet retailer page for subsidized locations.
-Your local bike or sporting good shop is likely to sell helmets too!
+Purchase from a Low-Cost Helmet vendor:The City of Boston and the Boston Public Health Commission provide inexpensive helmets at several locations: view our list of retail locations.
+Your local bike or sporting good shop is likely to sell helmets, too!

 Hubway bikes are designed with many built-in safety mechanisms, including: